rust-lang/book/nostarch/chapter15.md

 For example, recall the cons list example in Listing 15-18 where we used `Rc<T>` to allow multiple lists to share ownership of another list.
 Because `Rc<T>` holds only immutable values, we can’t change any of the values in the list once we’ve created them.
-Let’s add in `RefCell<T>` the ability to change the values in the lists.
+Let’s add in `RefCell<T>` for its ability to change the values in the lists.
 Listing 15-24 shows that by using a `RefCell<T>` in the `Cons` definition, we can modify the value stored in all the lists.

 Filename: src/main.rs